Skip to main content

 Overview

-This plugin will fetch output values from another environment and insert them as terraform and/or environment variables.
+This plugin fetches output values from another environment and inserts them as Terraform and/or environment variables.
+The ${env0:...} and ${env0-workflow:...} syntax documented below is specific to this plugin and is not part of the native Environment Outputs feature.
 Similar to self hosted agent secrets, use this notation in the value of the terraform input value:

 • ${env0:<environment id>:<output name>}